Dateline NBC: Comparison with other news magazines

 Executive producer Neal Shapiro pioneered several "signature segments" that appeared regularly on the program.
 These included Dateline: Survivor, in which a person recounts a near-death experience and their eventual rescue; Dateline Timeline, in which a popular product, person and music single are shown/played that viewers are invited to guess what year it was from; State of the Art, explaining how a special effect or stunt in a movie was technically accomplished; Consumer Alert, in which common consumer complaints or issues (such as food safety and products of suspect quality that may be dangerous) are investigated, Dateline Hidden Camera Investigation, a story using hidden cameras to focus on an issue of public concern; and Newsmakers, light interviews with major figures in politics, entertainment, and business, as well as regular people in the news.
 The program also included cross-promotional segments with Court TV and magazines People, Good Housekeeping and Consumer Reports.
 In the 1990s, a common week would feature several "signature segments," breaking news, updates on past stories shown on the program, multi-part investigations, and interviews.
 Dateline also pioneered the use of viewer feedback including telephone polling and a unique format, the "Interactive Dateline Mystery," where viewers voted (similar to Choose Your Own Adventure) on where the story should go next.

+In 2019, taking advantage of the recent popularity of true crime podcasts such as Serial, and as part of a larger push into the medium by the division, NBC News launched a Dateline podcast; the podcast launched with the seven-episode story 13 Alibis.
+Dateline producers stated that the podcast stories would be able to go more in-depth on topics than the television series, and did not rule out other types of content—including audio-only versions of stories from its archives, as well as extensions and updates to stories from the television series.
+In August 2022, when the podcast launched a premium subscription on Apple Podcasts, the Dateline podcast had 775 million downloads, and was ranked as the sixth-largest podcast in the U.S. by Podtrac.